ppy/osu-wiki/news/2023/2023-08-18-project-loved-august-2023.md

 [![](/wiki/shared/news/2023-08-18-project-loved-august-2023/1744775.jpg)](https://osu.ppy.sh/community/forums/topics/1809695)

-[J-CORE SLi//CER - "Ongaku purode\~yusa" no heikin-tekina seishin jotai](https://osu.ppy.sh/beatmapsets/1744775#taiko) by ::Waribashi::{ user=2250574 } and [Backfire](https://osu.ppy.sh/users/263110)\
+[J-CORE SLi//CER - "Ongaku purode\~yusa" no heikin-tekina seishin jotai](https://osu.ppy.sh/beatmapsets/1744775#taiko) by ::Waribashi::{ user=2250574 } and ::Backfire::{ user=263110 }\
 250 BPM, 4:50 | 7.21★, 8.22★\
 *description written by ::-Kazu-::{ user=920861 }*

-Originally made as a commission for [TWC 2022](/wiki/Tournaments/TWC/2022), this insane collaboration effort by ::Backfire::{ user=263110 } and [Waribashi](https://osu.ppy.sh/users/2250574) (a.k.a.
+Originally made as a commission for [TWC 2022](/wiki/Tournaments/TWC/2022), this insane collaboration effort by ::Backfire::{ user=263110 } and ::Waribashi::{ user=2250574 } (a.k.a.
 KTYN) brought to the table one of the most difficult "consistency" maps out there, and considering the multitude of finger-twisting patterns and the nerve-wracking density of notes, it's quite obvious this is up to Grand Finals levels.

 But for those who are quite up there but still far from playing at a TWC Grand Finals, *Waribashi* also includes his own *HELL//ONI* difficulty featuring much more forgiving patterns and very few unfair patterns, while also retaining much of the hype and stamina requirement of the original.